 - Is responsible for its own actions, and can sue and be sued

-- Has the legal to right to money it makes from sales and can keep its profits
+- Has the legal right to money it makes from sales and can keep its profits

 What is ‘limited liability’ in a limited company?

-This is the major reason why a limited company is a popular structure for a small business.
-The owners of the company are protected by ‘limited liability’, so unless there’s fraud or other serious wrongdoing the amount they have to lose if the company fails is strictly limited.
+Limited liability is the major reason why a limited company is a popular structure for a small business.
+Unless there is fraud or other serious wrongdoing, the amount the owners have to lose if the company fails is strictly limited.
 If the company cannot meet its debts or liabilities, the owners usually risk losing only:

-- Any amounts they’ve already invested into the limited company; and
+- Any amounts they’ve already invested into the limited company

 - The amount of any personal guarantee they’ve made to the company.

 This is different from a sole trader or general partnership, both unincorporated businesses where there is no legal distinction between the owner and the business.
 Therefore, if the business fails or cannot meet its liabilities, the owners will be personally responsible.
 They potentially face having to sell or surrender their personal assets in order to meet the debts of the business.